How To Talk To Someone With Anxiety

 Start with listening

-Anxiety is irrational.
-A person with an anxiety disorder can know the rational answer and still can't shake the feeling that something will go wrong.
+People with anxiety may know that their anxiety isn’t rational, but might find it difficult to shake the feeling that something will go wrong.
 And that feeling overrules everything and anyone else.
 In those moments, it is best to listen.
 Model calm behavior, tell them to breathe, and allow them to talk things out.
 Understand that you may want to improve everything, but that doesn't mean you always can.
 Sometimes they don't need your advice or a solution; they need to be heard.
 Your reassurance and presence are enough to take the edge off of their anxiety, at least enough to start a real conversation.

 It is not likely to be helpful to suggest that someone who has anxiety should just "snap out of it."
-Having an anxiety disorder is debilitating at times and extremely hard to overcome.
+Having an anxiety disorder is debilitating at times, especially if the person experiences panic attacks, and may be difficult to overcome.
 Their fears may be irrational and tricky to deal with.
 By listening first, you are giving yourself time to come up with something better to say than "snap out of it."
 Remember that many underlying factors come with anxiety, so one conversation won't cure them.

 Educate yourself about anxiety